-- (1) The Secretary of State may direct OFCOM to modify a draft of a code of practice submitted under section 39(1) if the Secretary of State believes that modifications are required- - (a) for reasons of public policy, or - (b) in the case of a terrorism or CSEA code of practice, for reasons of national security or public safety. - 96.
-Of com must comply with this direction. - 97.
-This is incredibly dangerous and opens the entirety of this flawed system up to politicisation.
-The Secretary of State's power of direction would allow the Government to pressure Ofcom into writing codes of practice that would shape the permissibility of categories of online content based on the political mood. - 98.
-It is wholly inappropriate for our right to free expression to be curtailed by secondary legislation which is unamendable and allows for little parliamentary oversight.
+- 89. It is wholly inappropriate for our right to free expression to be curtailed by secondary legislation which is unamendable and allows for little parliamentary oversight.
 In these circumstances, the power exercised by the online regulator and Secretary of State would bypass the full democratic process, creating a two-tier speech system whereby the increasingly ubiquitous online tier would be, for all intents and purposes, untethered from decades of existing law and highly susceptible to political swings of the day.
-This situation is precisely what Government should be seeking to prevent - not endorse. - 99.
+This situation is precisely what Government should be seeking to prevent not endorse. - 90.
 This was a problem recognised by the joint committee of both Houses of Parliament who undertook pre-legislative scrutiny of the Bill.
-Addressing this clause in their report on the draft Online Safety Bill, the Committee said:

-The powers for the Secretary of State to a) modify Codes of Practice to reflect Government policy ... give too much power to interfere in Ofcom's independence and should be removed.23
+Addressing this clause in their report on the draft Online Safety Bill, the Committee said: - "The powers for the Secretary of State to a) modify Codes of Practice to reflect Government policy ... give too much power to interfere in Ofcom's independence and should be removed."21 - 91.
+Concerns about this provision were also raised during committee stage in the House of Commons when SNP DCMS spokesperson John Nicolson said: